open-contracting/standard-development-handbook/docs/standard/translation.md

 In Transifex, the "Suggestions" tab displays similar source strings and their translations, along with a percent match, which can assist translators in assessing the situation, but this is a time-consuming task.

 The English author should therefore go through the untranslated strings, identify the minor changes for which they are responsible, and, where possible, use the top suggestion (which should be over 95% match) and update it as needed (e.g. update a URL, change Markdown formatting).

+Alternately, the English author can replicate the minor changes to the source strings in the translations in the `.po` files, and then push the translations to Transifex.
+See the important caveats under the [translation technical processes](#push-and-pull-translations-from-transifex).

 ## See also